css-modules/css-modules-require-hook/README.md

 Provides absolute path to the project directory.
 Providing this will result in better generated class names.
 It can be obligatory, if you run require hook and build tools (like [css-modulesify](https://github.com/css-modules/css-modulesify)) from different working directories.

+### `noCache` boolean

+Do not cache module.
+You may need this option if you want to watch files.
+But expect the performance degradation when you call require for same file multiple times.

 ## Debugging